Fenn treasure

 The Fenn Treasure was a cache of gold and jewels that Forrest Fenn, an art dealer and author from Santa Fe, New Mexico, hid in the Rocky Mountains of the United States.
 It was found approximately a decade later in 2020 in Wyoming by an anonymous treasure hunter later revealed to be former journalist and medical student Jack Stuef.
 In attempting to honor what he perceives to be Fenn's wishes after his death in September 2020, he has refused to reveal the location of the treasure.
-An auction of items from the treasure chest in December of 2022 resulted in $1.3 million in sales.
+An auction of items from the treasure chest in December 2022 resulted in $1.3 million in sales.